-If the 2023 Plan is approved by our stockholders, we expect to have approximately 7,090,207 shares available for grant after our annual meeting (based on shares available as of March 31, 2023), which we anticipate being a pool of shares sufficient for grants through first quarter of 2023, and necessary to provide a predictable amount of equity for attracting, retaining, and motivating employees.
-The size of our request is also reasonable in light of the equity granted to our employees and directors over the past year, which is comparatively lower than the majority of our peer companies.
+If the 2024 Plan is approved by our stockholders, we will have 6,150,000 shares available for grant after our annual meeting (based on shares available as of March 31, 2024), which we anticipate being sufficient for grants through first quarter of 2027, and necessary to provide a predictable amount of equity for attracting, retaining, and motivating employees.
+The size of our request is also reasonable in light of our historical burn rate, which has aligned with biotech market norms.
+In validating the size of the proposed pool of shares, we compared our total overhang (the sum of equity awards outstanding and what will be available for future issuance upon approval) to our peer group.
+When evaluating overhang on a percentage basis, we include our pre-funded warrants, which we view to be equivalent to common shares outstanding, in the denominator.